napix/NapixServer/docs/first_step.rst

         username: john
     }

-The url namespace is basicpasswordfilemanager.
+By default, the url namespace is class name, in lower case.
-It is the default value of the lower case class name.
-It can be changed by overriding the classmethod :meth:`~base.Manager.get_name`.
+It can be changed by overriding the classmethod :meth:`~base.Manager.get_name` or in the configuration file FIXME ?

 .. literalinclude:: /samples/basicpasswordfile.py
     :lines: 32-34